 Gould’s first season with the Aggies produced a tie for fourth place in the powerful Big Sky Conference, a run of five victories over UC Davis’ final eight games, and a convincing 34-7 win over rival Sacramento State in Gould’s first Causeway Classic.
 He highlighted his second year by reclaiming the Golden Horseshoe with a 48-35 win over rival Cal Poly.

-Gould, 47, joined the Aggies after an impressive career Cal where he developed several of college football’s top tailbacks over the past decade, a list that includes current NFL players Marshawn Lynch (Seattle Seahawks), Jahvid Best (Detroit Lions), Shane Vereen (New England Patriots), Justin Forsett (Houston Texans) and Will Ta’ufo’ou (Jacksonville Jaguars).
+Gould, 50, joined the Aggies after an impressive career Cal where he developed several of college football’s top tailbacks over the past decade, a list that includes NFL players Lynch (Seattle Seahawks), Best (Detroit Lions), Vereen (New England Patriots), Justin Forsett (Houston Texans) and Will Ta’ufo’ou (Jacksonville Jaguars).
 Other players who got their start with Gould and later signed NFL contracts include Chris Manderino (Cincinnnati) and Tarik Smith (Dallas Cowboys).

 Gould began his playing and coaching career on the defensive side of the ball, starting as a defensive back for the University of Oregon, his alma mater, in 1987 and then moving into a graduate assistant role coaching that position group from 1990-91.
 He continued coaching defensive backs as an assistant coach at both Portland State (1992) and Boise State (1993-96) before moving on to Cal.

 From 1997-2007, he was the running back coach before being elevated to associate head coach in 2008.
 He added running game coordinator duties beginning in 2011.